-Ask the person to apologize for their behavior so that they can continue to work in good spirit with the rest of the personnel.
+Ask the person to apologize for their behavior so that they can continue to work in good spirits with the rest of the personnel.

 Monitor the behavior of the employee in the days and weeks to come to see if there is any improvement.

-- Yelling in the workplace can be considered harassment if it is targeted, continuous, and fuelled by hate towards gender, race, ethnicity, culture, sexual orientation, etc.
+Yelling in the workplace can contribute to a hostile work environment if it is targeted, continuous, and fuelled by hate towards gender, race, ethnicity, culture, sexual orientation, etc.